shopware/docs/guides/plugins/plugins/content/stock/README.md

 # Stock

 {% hint style="info" %}
-This documentation concerns the new stock management system implemented in Shopware 6.5.4.0.
-It is only enabled if the shop owner has enabled the `STOCK_HANDLING` feature flag.
+The stock management system is available from Shopware 6.5.4.0.
+It is only enabled if the shop owner has enabled the `\STOCK_HANDLING\` feature flag.
 {% endhint %}

 The stock management system allows the allocation of stocks to products.
 Stock is incremented and decremented as orders are placed, modified, canceled, and refunded.